greydanus/greydanus.github.io/2022-05-18-studying-growth.md

   </div>
 </div>

-Working in this scaled up regime, we trained our NCA to grow a number of different flowers, eventually settling on a rose, a marigold, and a crocus.
-Some of the early results were a bit mangled and blurry (above), but before long we were able to grow a pleasant little garden.
+Working in this scaled up regime, we trained our NCA to grow a number of different flowers.
+Some of the early results were a bit mangled and blurry.
+Many were biased towards radial symmetry and required extra training in order to reveal symmetric features such as individual petals.
+But soon, after a few hyperparameter fixes, our NCA was able to grow some "HD" 64x64 flowers:

 <div class="imgcap_noborder" style="display: block; margin-left: auto; margin-right: auto; width:65%">
   <img src="/assets/studying-growth/garden.jpg">